 The GPAS documents should be viewed as 'living documents'.
-The GPAS guidelines development, implementation and review should be seen not as a linear process, but as a cycle of interdependent activities.
-These in turn are part of a range of activities to translate evidence into practice, set standards, and promote clinical excellence in patient care.
+The development, implementation and review of the GPAS guidelines should be seen not as a linear process, but as a cycle of interdependent activities.
+These in turn are part of a range of activities to translate evidence into practice, set standards and promote clinical excellence in patient care.

 Each of the GPAS chapters should be seen as independent but interlinked documents.
-Guidelines on the general provision of anaesthetic services are detailed in the GPAS chapter 2: Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care Patients.
+Guidelines on the general provision of anaesthetic services are detailed in the GPAS Chapter 2: Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care Patients.

-These guidelines apply to all patients who require anaesthesia or sedation, and who are under the care of an anaesthetist.
-For urgent or immediate emergency interventions, this guidance may need to be modified as described in chapter 5: guidelines for the provision of emergency anaesthesia.
+These guidelines apply to all patients who require anaesthesia or sedation, and are under the care of an anaesthetist.
+For urgent or immediate emergency interventions, this guidance may need to be modified as described in GPAS Chapter 5: Guidelines for the Provision of Emergency Anaesthesia.

 The rest of the chapters of GPAS apply only to the population groups and settings outlined in the 'Scope' section of these chapters.
-They outline guidance that is additional, different or particularly important to those population groups and settings included in the 'Scope'.
+They outline guidance that is additional, different or particularly important to those population groups and settings included in the Scope.
 Unless otherwise stated within the chapter, the recommendations outlined in chapters 2-5 still apply.

-Each chapter will undergo yearly review, and will be continuously updated in the light of new evidence.
+Each chapter will undergo yearly review and will be continuously updated in the light of new evidence.